 Rancho Maria does not generally come up in conversations when people are talking about Central Coast golf options.
 Granted, there are plenty of great courses in a place where quality outweighs quantity, but Rancho Maria is one few people outside the area seem to have played (or even heard of, for that matter).

 We had a 6:50 tee time and we could see the course looked to be in nice shape when we pulled into the parking lot.
-The weekend rack price was $47, which included a cart (more on the cart situation later) and was a hell of a deal for a course that turned out to be very enjoyable.
+The weekend rack price was $47, which included a cart (more on the cart situation later) and was a good deal for a course that turned out to be very enjoyable.
 We were paired with a local twosome.
 They knew the course backwards and forwards, which turned out to be helpful and informational during the round.
 This is a course where some local knowledge can definitely pay off.

 We were in the fourth group off the tee, but the early bird pace was plenty quick and we finished in just under four hours.
 Regarding the carts, they are a bit unique here as they do no feature roofs.
 That’s rare to see and it took some getting used to, but it was kind of fun and more convenient in some regards.
 That said, I’m not sure I’d be too excited about these carts when it’s raining or hot, when some cover/shade would be preferred.